james-stevens/handshake-bridge/README.md

 ## How do I actually use this?

-If you have given the resolver service an externally addressable IP Address, all you have to
+If you have given the resolver service an externally addressable IP Address, all you have to tell your client's to use this resolver and you will be able to resolve both ICANN & Hansshake DNS with full DNSSEC support

+If you wish to continue to use an external resolver, you can do this in one of two ways

+### Forward to this Resolver

+In `bind` you can forward queries to a higer level resolver with the following

+	forward only;
+	forwarders { [config.bind_recusive_addr] };

 ## More I want to get done